neqto: Docs

 1. Next to the license, click the "X" icon to open the deletion confirmation dialogue.

-2. Enter in the license id of the license to confirm, then click the delete button.
+2. Input the License ID of the license to confirm, then click the delete button.

-• If a license is being used by a device, the device must be removed before a license can be deleted.
+If a license is linked to a device, the license for that device must be switched, or the device must be deleted before the license can be deleted.

 Devices

-To manage devices, click on the user icon and select "Manage devices" in the drop-down menu.
+To manage devices, click on the user icon and select "Manage Devices" from the drop-down menu.

 Devices contain the following user-input information.

-NoteSince devices use alphanumeric ID's, set a note to help your organization identify and search for your device.
+NoteBecause devices use alphanumeric IDs, preparing a note makes it easier to identify and search for a device within the organization.

-Device Type (Required)Select the type of neqto: device you are using.
+Hardware Reference (Required)Select the hardware reference of NEQTO device you are using.

-Serial ID*The serial ID associated with your neqto: Bridge.
+Serial ID (Required*²)The serial ID associated with your NEQTO Bridge.

-Product Key*The Product Key for your neqto: Bridge.
+Product Key (Required*²)The product key for your NEQTO Bridge.

-* This field is only required for neqto: Bridge Device Type.
+*² This field is only required for NEQTO Bridge Hardware Reference.

 Add a Device

-To perform batch registration of devices, refer to Batch registration of devices on the Batch registration method page of nodes/devices.
+To perform batch registration of devices, refer here.

-2. Write a note to help identify your device within your organization.
+2. Input a note to help identify the device within the organization.

 • On iOS 11, QR scanner is only supported on Safari.